 Bring on the Meat!
 Sarracenia Is Carnivorous

 As noted above, purple pitcher plants are carnivorous, as is the Venus fly trap.
 Why would a plant resort to eating meat?
 Well, the bog environment in which they grow in the wild is nutrient-poor, so the plants need to supplement their diets with food beyond what their roots can pull up.
 That's why their leaves have been modified into pitchers.

 The pitchers, which become partially filled with rainwater, function as traps.
 Insects and other small creatures are lured to them by their color and smell.
 It's easy for a bug to descend into a pitcher, but hard for it to exit because the internal walls are waxy (and therefore slippery) and covered in rigid hairs that point in only one direction: downwards.
 Faced with having to climb out "against the grain," as it were, victims end up tiring and dropping to the bottom of their leafy prison, where they drown in the rainwater.
 Nutrients from the decayed bodies are eventually absorbed by the plants.

 To use the purple pitcher plant in your landscaping, take your cue from its natural habitat.
 It is a wet-area plant, so you'll most likely want to use it in a bog garden, damp swale, rain garden, or at the edge of a water feature.
-I placed my own plants, which are nestled thickly together in a mat of sphagnum moss and peaty soil, in a shallow container.
-I then placed this container in shallow water in my water feature, where the plants receive full sun.
-Because of the beauty of the blooms in May and the first part of June, I treat them as late-spring specimen plants and consider my mini-colony a focal point in my small water garden.
+We placed our own plants, which are nestled thickly together in a mat of sphagnum moss and peaty soil, in a shallow container. we then placed this container in shallow water in my water feature, where the plants receive full sun.
+Because of the beauty of the blooms in May and the first part of June, we treat them as late-spring specimen plants and consider our mini-colony a focal point in our small water garden.